 The City of Moreno Valley submitted its 6th Cycle Draft Housing element to HCD on February 19, 2021.
-As of the date on this MSR, HCD had not completed the review of the City's Housing Element.117 During the 5th Cycle, the City submitted Annual Progress Reports between 2014 and 2019, but failed to submit an Annual Progress Report in 2013.118
+As of the date on this MSR, HCD had not completed the review of the City's Housing Element.117 According to City staff, the City provided HCD with a second submittal and is in active discussion with HCD to have the 6th Cycle Housing Element certified.
+During the 5th Cycle, the City submitted Annual Progress Reports between 2014 and 2019, but failed to submit an Annual Progress Report in 2013.118